MOEAFramework/MOEAFramework/docs/fileFormats.md

 0.769919280895597 0.006152896795104611 0.015283663427573918 0.10885841307576978 0.04402598508933901 0.1886973093535054
 ```

-We generally recommend using `ResultFileEvaluator` to convert a result file into a metric file, however, one can
+We generally recommend using `MetricsEvaluator` to convert a result file into a metric file, however, one can
 also read and write to metric files programmatically.
 The procedure is almost identical to result files, except we use
 `MetricFileReader` and `MetricFileWriter`.